cehbz/unit-test-all-the-things/readme.md

 # Unit Test All the Things
-Git repo and slides for talk at Yow Connect!
-Sep 2017
+Git repo and slides for talk at YOW!
+Connected 2017

 run `install.sh` to get Google Test, Google Mock, and arduino-mock, and run the tests `git checkout .` to put back our local changes